DENT 7009B - Population Oral Health Research Thesis (Part B)

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

 Assessment task Task Type Weighting Learning Outcome Research proposal Formative 0% 1,2,3,5 Literature review Summative 20% 1,2,3,4,5 Seminar presentation Summative 10% 1,2,3,4,5 Thesis Summative 70% 1,2,3,4,5

 Assessment Related RequirementsN/A

 Assessment DetailResearch proposal

 A brief outline of the field of the proposed study, the research question to be investigated and the approach to be taken.
 The proposal should identify the supervisors, need for ethics approval and possible target journals for manuscripts produced from theresearch.
 (0%, 750–1000 words, due by week 2 of Thesis Part A)

 Students will present a 15 minute summary of their research proposal and literature review including research question, hypotheses, approach/methodology and planned analysis.
+This task will be scheduled during the regular weekly School of Public Health research seminar.
 (0%, due week 6 of Thesis Part A)